 - Is there a different version of the medication that would limit the dose to either once or twice a day?

-Another easy way to simplify medication management is to reduce how often you need to stop by the pharmacy for refills.
-Most pharmacies offer a “medication synchronization” program that will coordinate your loved one’s prescription schedule so only one trip per month is necessary.
-Switching to a mail order service may also be a possibility.
+Switching to a mail-order service may also be a possibility.
 Most companies typically offer a 90-day supply, with the medications delivered to your doorstep.
-Not all medications are eligible for this type of program, so check with your loved one’s insurance company or pharmacist for more information.
+Not all medications are eligible for this program, so check with the insurance company or pharmacist for more information.

 Organize a System